ronnyml/snowplow-wiki/setup-guide/2a-setup-a-tracker/javascript-tracker/Integrating-Javascript-tags-onto-your-website.md

 });
 ```

-If you are using another Collector type, for example a [Clojure Collector](setting-up-the-clojure-collector) with URI "snowplow-mobile.acme.com", just pass in that collector's URI:
+If you are using another Collector type, for example a [Clojure Collector](setting-up-the-clojure-collector) with URI "snowplow-coll.acme.com", just pass in that collector's URI:

 ```
-window.snowplow('newTracker', 'clj', 'snowplow-mobile.acme.com', { // Initialise a tracker
+window.snowplow('newTracker', 'mycljcoll', 'snowplow-coll.acme.com', { // Initialise a tracker
   appId: '{{MY-SITE-ID}}',
   cookieDomain: '{{MY-COOKIE-DOMAIN}}'
 });